 Fishery status reports released

-The status of wild fish stocks that underpin Commonwealth fisheries has remained generally steady according to a new report from the Australian Bureau of Agricultural and Resource Economics and Sciences (ABARES).
+The status of wild fish stocks that underpin Commonwealth fisheries has remained generally positive, according to a new report from the Australian Bureau of Agricultural and Resource Economics and Sciences (ABARES).

-ABARES Executive Director, Karen Schneider, said the Fishery status reports 2015 showed that of the 92 fish stocks reviewed, across the 21 Commonwealth fisheries, 63 stocks (or 68 per cent) were both not overfished and not subject to overfishing.
-This is an increase from 61 stocks in last year’s reports.
-The Commonwealth fisheries include 9 fisheries managed solely by the Australian government and 12 fisheries managed jointly with other Australian jurisdictions or other countries.
+Acting ABARES Executive Director, Peter Gooday, said the Fishery status reports 2016 showed that of the 93 fish stocks reviewed, across the 22 Commonwealth fisheries, 66 stocks (or 71 per cent) were both not overfished and not subject to overfishing.

-Ms Schneider said that for the second consecutive year there were no stocks classified as subject to overfishing in any fisheries managed solely by the Australian government.
+Mr Gooday noted that for the third consecutive year there were no stocks classified as subject to overfishing in any fisheries managed solely by the Australian government.
 This is an important measure of management performance, in terms of ensuring the levels of harvest are sustainable.

-“There are also two stocks that are internationally managed and where the fish stocks are fished by several nations—namely bigeye tuna in the western and central Pacific Ocean and striped marlin in the Indian Ocean—that are both subject to overfishing and overfished.
+“There is also one stock that is internationally managed and where the fish stocks are fished by several nations—bigeye tuna in the western and central Pacific Ocean—that is both subject to overfishing and overfished.
+Yellowfin tuna in the Indian Ocean is also subject to overfishing.

 This report forms part of a suite of ABARES publications that provide a comprehensive and multidimensional account of the trends and outlook for Australian fisheries.

 For a copy of the report visit ABARES Publications.